Illnesses Presumed to be Work Related for Firefighter Disability Retirement

 Firefighter Disability Retirement Attorneys

 The disability lawyers at Cantrell Green are among the few attorneys who understand and specialize in firefighter disability benefits.
-We support and appreciate the incredibly brave firefighters who risk their lives for our community – especially in the wake of the recent Woolsey, Hill and Camp fires.
+We support and appreciate the incredibly brave firefighters who risk their lives for our community – especially in the ongoing wake of California’s devastating and extremely dangerous wildfires.

 Firefighter Disability Retirement Attorney Free Consultation: 562-622-4800